James Hope-Scott: Personal and family life

-In 1847, James Hope married Charlotte Harriet Jane Lockhart, daughter of John Gibson Lockhart and granddaughter of Sir Walter Scott.
-Six years after their marriage Charlotte came into possession of Scott's Abbotsford House estate, and Hope then assumed the surname of Hope-Scott.
-His wife died on 26 October 1858.
-In 1861, he married Lady Victoria Alexandrina Fitzalan-Howard, a daughter of the 14th Duke of Norfolk.
-Hope-Scott retired from the bar in 1870 and spent the rest of his life in charitable and literary work, in particular in making an abridgment of his father-in-law's seven-volume biography of Scott, with a preface dedicated to Gladstone.
+Hope-Scott retired from the bar in 1870 and spent the rest of his life in charitable and literary work, in particular in making an abridgement of his father-in-law's seven-volume biography of Scott, with a preface dedicated to Gladstone.
 Hope-Scott maintained a lifelong correspondence with Badeley.

 Both his wives died in childbirth.
 The only child by his first marriage to survive to adulthood, Mary Monica (born 2 October 1852), married Joseph Constable Maxwell, third son of William, Lord Herries.
 (James and Charlotte Hope's two other children died in infancy.)
-By his second marriage, he left a son, James Fitzalan Hope (1870–1949), who was created Baron Rankeillour, and three daughters.
+By his second marriage, he left a son, James Fitzalan Hope (1870–1949), who was created Baron Rankeillour, and three daughters, one of whom was the novelist Josephine Ward and another of whom married the diplomat Sir Nicolas Roderick O'Conor.
 (Two other children from the second marriage died young.)